 Although the cumulative mean temperatures do not fully converge to the target temperature during equilibration, the deviations are minor and are not expected to significantly impact the collision dynamics.
-The largest FNP we studied is the (SA)10(TMA)10 cluster, consisting of 200 atoms.
+The largest FNP we studied is the 200 (SA)10(TMA)10 cluster, consisting of 200 atoms.
 This cluster represents our computational bottleneck due to its size.
-The left and right sides of Figure 4 show the cumulative mean and distribution, respectively, of the temperature partitions for a 1 ns simulation of $(SA){10}(TMA){10}$ .
+The left and right sides of Figure 3 show the cumulative mean and distribution, respectively, of the temperature partitions for a 1 ns simulation of (SA)10(TMA)10.
 Given the large number of vibrational degrees of freedom, the vibrational temperature partition dominates the total temperature, and its cumulative value converges quickly toward the target temperature.
 In contrast, the translational and rotational temperatures, each with only three degrees of freedom, exhibit frequent fluctuations, and their cumulative means take considerably longer to converge.
+Compared to AM, the larger deviations from the target temperature

-Compared to AM, the larger deviations from the target temperature in the cumulative means of the translational and rotational temperature partitions are due to the greater total kinetic energy in the FNP being distributed across the same number of degrees of freedom as in the monomer.
+205 cumulative means take considerably longer to converge.
+Compared to Aivi, the targer deviations from the target temperature in the cumulative means of the translational and rotational temperature partitions are due to the greater total kinetic energy in the FNP being distributed across the same number of degrees of freedom as in the monomer.
 Although the cumulative mean vibrational temperature is closer to the target than for AM, it still shows a deviation of 5 K. As with AM, we consider these small deviations acceptable, as they are unlikely to significantly affect the collision dynamics.
-The sharp distribution of the vibrational temperatures in Figure 4 compared to 3 is due to averaging over a larger number of atoms for the FNP.
+The sharp distribution of the vibrational temperatures in Figure 3 compared to 2 is due to averaging over a larger number of atoms for the FNP.